ar37-rs/xfce4-termux/README.md

 # Note:

-* If there's problem when installing xow64, make sure the latest correct termux app version is installed from here: https://github.com/termux/termux-app/releases
+* If there's problem when installing, make sure the latest correct termux app version is installed from here: https://github.com/termux/termux-app/releases

 * Tested using termux app v0.119.0-beta.1